-- 1 Access the report to export and select the report options. - 2 In the Printer field, select one of the following options: - Export/E-mail: Select this option to export the entire report. - Data Only Export: Select this option to export only the data portion of the report (header information is excluded). - 3 Click Print. - 4 In the Export dialog box, in the Format field, select the file type for exporting.
-Do not select Lotus 1-2-3 (WK3) or Lotus 1-2-3 (WKS) in the Format field; those formats are not supported by Crystal.
-Instead, use the Excel format.
+- 1 Access the report to export and select the report options. - 2 In the Printer field, select one of the following options: - o Export: Select this option to export the entire report. - Data Only Export: Select this option to export only the data portion of the report (header information is excluded). - Click Print. - 4 In the Export dialog box, in the Format field, select the file type for exporting. - In the Destination field, select the location you are exporting to.
+For example, you can export the report to your hard drive or to an application such as Excel.
+Click OK.